35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 ![](https://southwarknotes.files.wordpress.com/2020/11/pj-bingle-1-2.jpg?w=768)

-The annoncement of Cllr John's appointment as Terrapin chair gives us an opportunity to look back at some of the controversial schemes signed off during his 10 years as Council leader.
+The announcement of Cllr John's appointment as Terrapin chair gives us an opportunity to look back at some of the controversial schemes signed off during his 10 years as Council leader.

 ## Heygate estate redevelopment

-In July 2010, just months after taking the reigns at Southwark, Peter John [signed a development agreement](https://www.london-se1.co.uk/news/view/4712) with Lendlease for the demolition of the 1,200 homes of the Heygate estate and its replacement by a private development with only 25% affordable housing - 10% less than Southwark's policy requirement - and with a minimum of social rented housing.
+In July 2010, just months after taking the reins at Southwark, Peter John [signed a development agreement](https://www.london-se1.co.uk/news/view/4712) with Lendlease for the demolition of the 1,200 homes of the Heygate estate and its replacement by a private development with only 25% affordable housing - 10% less than Southwark's policy requirement - and with a minimum of social rented housing.
 In the event, Lendlease has built nearly 3,000 homes on the site, with just [100 at social rent](https://www.35percent.org/elephant-park-final-phase-affordable-housing/).

 It [emerged](https://www.35percent.org/heygate-regeneration-faq/#the-deal-with-lendlease) that the deal involved a payment to the Council of just £50m for the 25 acre site - barely enough to cover the cost incurred by the Council in emptying the estate.